-NESTLING deep in the Ryedale countryside, just a stone’s throw from Kirkham Priory, Westow, on the surface at least, appears to be a small quiet village with a pub and a village hall at the heart of its community.
+NESTLING deep in the Ryedale countryside, just a stone’s throw from Kirkham Priory, Westow, on the surface at least, appears to be a small quiet village with a pub and a village hall at the heart

 And though there’s a church about a mile from its centre, there’s no village shop and no school, and the streets – at the time of my visit – were practically deserted.